A diagrammatic method to compute the effective Hamiltonian of driven nonlinear oscillators: Quantum Harmonic Balance Approach to the Diagrammatic Perturbation Method

 Prior to performing the explicit computation, it is important to note that our perturbative analysis will be developed in phase space rather than Hilbert space.
 To facilitate this approach, we introduce the Husimi transform $\mathfrak H$, a modification of Wigner transform \cite{curtright2013,hillery1984,puri2001}, that transforms physical quantities in the Hilbert space to the Husimi Q phase space.
-Comparing with the Hilbert space formulation that operates via matrix algebra, the phase-space formulation of quantum mechanics operates by taking partial derivatives of phase-space functions and thus lends itself more naturally to a diagrammatic representation that features quantum corrections to classical results.\footnote{With the help of bosonic operator identities, developing a diagrammatic method in Hilbert space is also possible but many diagrammatic properties and the relationship between quantum and classical regimes are obscured.} Moreover, the Husimi Q representation is chosen, among other isomorphic representations of the phase-space formulation, because it privileges the normal-ordering of operators in Hilbert space, a convenient choice for studying quantum nonlinear dynamics \cite{puri2001}.
+Comparing with the Hilbert space formulation that operates via matrix algebra, the phase-space formulation of quantum mechanics operates by taking partial derivatives of phase-space functions and thus lends itself more naturally to a diagrammatic representation that features quantum corrections to classical results.
+Moreover, the Husimi Q representation is chosen, among other isomorphic representations of the phase-space formulation, because it privileges the normal-ordering of operators in Hilbert space, a convenient choice for studying quantum nonlinear dynamics \cite{puri2001}.
+We emphasize that developing a diagrammatic method in Hilbert space is also feasible using bosonic operator identities.
+Yet many diagrammatic properties and the relationship between quantum and classical regimes would then be obscured.